 Yes, there is a smaller version of the Australian Shepherd!

 The Miniature Australian Shepherd has all the characteristics of the Australian Shepherd breed, but is smaller, with an AKC standard size of 14-18 inches for males and 13-17 inches for females.

 Miniature Red Merle Australian Shepherd is a smaller Aussie with a red coat and merle pattern.
-If you were wondering, this new breed is recognized by the AKC and accepted into its Miscellaneous class of 2012.
+If you were wondering, this new breed is recognized by the AKC and accepted into his Miscellaneous class of 2012.

 Red Merle Dwarf Australian Shepherd

 The toy red merle Australian Shepherd is an Aussie mix that typically weighs between 12 and 15 pounds for adult males.
-Dogs of this breed typically stand under 14 inches at the withers or shoulders.
+Dogs of this breed usually stand under 14 inches at the withers or shoulders.